To contact the WCB’s employer services department about your employer account, please email employerservices@wcbsask.com or call 1.800.667.7590.

 Acute care hospital worker: A worker providing treatment to patients for COVID-19.
 As this worker is at greater risk than the general public, they may have an acceptable claim.

-Retail worker: A worker, working with the general public, interacts with a customer who has been confirmed as having contracted COVID-19, may have an acceptable claim.
+Retail worker: A worker, working with the general public, who interacts with a customer who has been confirmed as having contracted COVID-19, may have an acceptable claim.

 Frequently asked questions for employers on COVID-19